fridalannerstrom/dogsitter/README.md

 | **As a dog owner,** I want to feel confident that my dog is in safe hands, so I can relax knowing they are well cared for while I'm away. | *Homepage > About* | ![About Page](assets/images/documentation/us-about.png) |

 ### Bugs
-A more detailed description of all bugs encountered during the project can be found in the **[Issues Tab](https://github.com/fridalannerstrom/dogsitter/issues)** on GitHub.
-I wanted to familiarize myself with this feature early on, so I logged bugs there.
-In the Issues tab, you can find a complete breakdown of each bug, including how I identified and resolved them.

-**Below is a quick summary of the bugs I encountered and their solutions**

 | Bug       | Screenshot | Description | Solution  |
 | --------- | --------- | ---------- | ---------- |